 The partnership in North Carolina includes the N.C.
 Institute of Medicine, the N.C.
-Hospital Association, the N.C.
-Office of Rural Health, the N.C.
+Healthcare Association, the N.C.
 Department of Public Health, the N.C.
 Association of Free Clinics, the N.C.
-Medical Society, the and the N.C.
-Foundation for Advance Health Programs.
+Medical Society, and the N.C.
+Community Health Center Association.

 In South Carolina, partners include the S.C.
 Hospital Association, Welvista, the S.C.
 Office of Rural Health, the Primary Care Association, the Department of Health and Human Services, the United Way Association of S.C. and the Free Clinic Association.